nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 ## 15.2 OCSP fetch interval

 The xroad-signer component has a specific interval how often it downloads new OCSP [RFC-OCSP](#13-references) responses.
 By default the fetch interval is configured to 1200 seconds.
-To use something else than the default value a global configuration extension part (see [UC-GCONF](#13-references)) of specific format can be uploaded to central server.
+To use something else than the default value a global configuration extension part (see [UC-GCONF](#13-references)) of specific format can be uploaded to Central Server.

 ```xml
 <xro:conf xmlns:xro="http://x-road.eu/xsd/xroad.xsd">